Graham Swanwick: Judicial career

 Swanwick was appointed to the High Court of Justice in 1966, and received the customary knighthood.
 He was assigned to the Queen's Bench Division; from 1975 to 1978, he was Presiding Judge of the Midland and Oxford Circuit.
 He retired in 1980.

 In 1976, he tried 14 prison officers charged with assaulting the Birmingham Six in prison; they were acquitted by the jury.
 In 1977, he tried the so-called "Epping Torso murder case", in which London criminals Reginald Dudley and Robert Maynard were convicted of the murders of Billy Moseley and Micky Cornwall.
 Dudley and Maynard's convictions were quashed in 2002.

 Family

 Swanwick married Helen Barbara Reid in 1933; they had two sons before divorcing in 1945.
 In 1952, he married Mrs Audrey Celia Parkinson, daughter of H. C. Hextall, of Ford, Ashurst, Steyning, Sussex; she died in 1987.
-David Swanwick, “Swany,” United States and World Extreme Skiing Champion is his grandson.